 The Importance of AP Classes and Test Scores

-Many high school students wonder about the importance of Advanced Placement (AP) classes and test scores when applying to college.
-The answer largely depends on the colleges a student applies to.
+Many high school students wonder about the importance of Advanced Placement (AP) classes and test scores when applying to an undergraduate program.
+The answer largely depends on the colleges and universities that a student applies to.

-Competitive colleges like Ivy League institutions expect that students will take mostly AP classes by their senior year (unless they're enrolled in an International Baccalaureate program).
+Competitive schools like Ivy League institutions expect students to take mostly AP classes by their senior year (unless they're enrolled in an International Baccalaureate program).
 High AP test scores are seen as evidence that an applicant works hard and is capable of studying material at a higher level.

 AP Classes on Your Transcript

-As mentioned above, AP test scores are self-reported.
+As mentioned above, AP test scores are self-reported by students.
 Consider taking at least two AP tests by the end of your junior year.
 If you do well, reporting these scores on your application will be beneficial.
-The more AP tests you can take and succeed at, the better your application will fare.
-Again, only report tests if you score a 3 or higher, especially if colleges do not require AP tests.
+The more AP tests you can take and succeed at, the better your application will look.
+Again, only report tests if you score a 3 or higher, especially if schools do not require AP tests.

 AP Scholar Awards